naveenbabumsm/Unveiling-Cinema-Trends-A-Deep-Dive-into-IMDb-Data-Using-SQL/README.md

 ## Files Included
 - **IMDB SQL Assignment Report.pdf**: A comprehensive project report that summarizes the objectives, methodology, findings, and recommendations derived from the analysis of IMDb data.
-- **IMDB answers naveen.sql**: The SQL script containing all the queries executed to perform the analysis.
+- **IMDB answers naveen.sql**: Summarizes the analysis, including key findings on genre popularity, industry trends, and strategic recommendations for the film industry.

 ## Project Structure
 - **SQL Scripts**: Contains the SQL queries used to extract insights from the IMDb database.